-Savings Program Investment Program
+Savings Program Investment

+Program
-Earnings rate: Fixed monthly at the prime Fixed monthly at the prime rate rate less 3.5% (prime as less 2.5% (prime as established established by Wells Fargo Bank at the by Wells Fargo Bank at the opening opening of the first day of the of the first day of the month.) month.

-Minimum rate .5% Minimum rate 1.0%
+Earnings Rate: Fixed monthly at the prime rate less 3.5% (prime as established by Wells Fargo Bank at the opening of the first day of the month).
+Minimum rate .5% Fixed monthly at the prime rate less 2.5% (prime as established by Wells Fargo Bank at the opening of the first day of the month).
+Minimum rate 1.0%

-Minimum Account

-Balance: \$100 \$5.000
+Minimum Account Balance: \$100 \$5,000

-Minimum Period None 18 months
+Minimum Period: None 18 months

-Deposit Dates: Anytime Any time
+Deposit Dates: Anytime Anytime

 Withdrawal Dates: Anytime.
-Withdrawals Anytime, subject to the requested10 days in Investment period of 18 advance. months.
+Withdrawals should be requested 10 days in advance.
+Anytime subject to the minimum investment period of 18 months.
+Withdrawals should be requested 10 days in advance.

-Should be minimum

-Withdrawals should be

-requested

-10 days in advance.